what does it mean to be a young female artist in india today?

-When I was in Burma in 2013, to me it seemed like what India must be 50 years ago; I have never been in a country that has so little but at the same time the people are so severely generous and filled with kindness.
-If anything, they were curious about a women behind the camera and they invited me into intimate settings.
-I wonder if this would be the case three years on; it's become more touristy and the locals might have become use to the idea of being photographed.
+When I was in Burma in 2013 to me it seemed like what India must be 50 years ago, I have never been in a country that has so little but at the same time the people are so severely generous and filled with kindness.
+If anything they were curious about a women behind the camera and they invited me into intimate settings.
+I wonder if this would be the case 3 years on, it's become more touristy and the locals might have become use to the idea of being photographed.

 Why did you write, "A woman has been sexually harassed here" on your posters?
 And how did you choose where to put them up?

-On my posters I've written 'a woman was harassed here' since we as women -- because of harassment in public spaces -- develop a persistent and uneasy feeling of being watched everywhere we go and it surprises me that people don't understand how constant and negative that feeling is.
+On my posters I've written 'a woman was harassed here' since we as women because of harassment in public spaces develop a persistent and uneasy feeling of being watched everywhere we go and it surprises me that people don't understand how constant and negative that feeling is.
 Apart from causing mental and physical distress, harassment in public spaces hinders our mobility and infringes on our access to public spaces.
-Gender inequity and multiple exclusions of women from public spaces produce a masculinization of these spaces in urban settings.
+Gender inequity and multiple exclusions of women from public spaces produce a masculinisation of these spaces in urban settings.
 In this, we are forced to perform a model femininity to retain our respectability in the street.
-Public spaces are taken for granted as safe spaces; in my intervention I'm trying to address this by wheat-pasting posters in places that I was personally harassed.
-By doing so, I hope to create a discourse on harassment as well as dismantle the notion of public spaces as being safe spaces for all.
+Public spaces are taken for granted as safe spaces, in my intervention I'm trying to address this by wheat-pasting posters in places that I was personally harassed by doing so I hope to create a discourse on harassment as well as dismantle the notion of public spaces as being safe spaces for all.